 This is the town’s largest and oldest Buddhist monastery founded in the 14th century, housing a large solemn Maitreya statue in the central prayer hall.

 Interestingly, this monastery is located inside a gorge, and is the region’s largest and wealthiest monastery.
 It was founded by the first incarnation of Stagsang Raspa Nawang Gyatso in 1630 AD.

 This is a three chapel monastery dating back to the 11th century.
 The Dukhang or main temple has a high throne reserved only for the Dalai Lama.

 Home of Ladakh’s royal family, the palace is an amalgamation of ancient and modern architecture.
-It houses rare artifacts and family heirlooms like royal attires, the queen’s ancient turquoise-gold yub-jhur (crown), a photo of the young king in sneakers, prayer tools, and Thangkas depicting the life-teachings of Lord Buddha.
+The Stok Palace houses rare artifacts and family heirlooms like royal attires, the queen’s ancient turquoise-gold yub-jhur (crown), a photo of the young king in sneakers, prayer tools, and Thangka paintings depicting the life-teachings of Lord Buddha.

 Built in 1000 AD, legend has it this fabled Gompa was built by a Kashmiri army of thirty-two sculptors and woodcarvers, displaying distinct Kashmiri influences in its art and architecture.
-See Tibetan and Gandhara style murals, frescos and Buddha images.
+See Tibetan and Gandhara style murals, frescos and Buddha images at Alchi.